-The Llwyn-y-celyn and Storey Arms bus stops are on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with 10 buses a day Mon-Sat but only 2 on Sundays and Bank Holidays.
+The Llwyn-y-celyn and Storey Arms bus stops are on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with 6 buses a day Mon-Sat and 5 on Sundays and Bank Holidays.

 Saturday Walkers’ Club: This walk is not recommended as a daywalk from London, but when based in the area for a longer stay.
 Accommodation is available in Craig y Nos, nearby in Glyntawe or Pen y Cae, and further along the bus lines in Ystradgynlais and Sennybridge or Brecon and Merthyr Tydfil.